Nissan Qashqai Review & Prices

 The spacious and well-thought-out interior offers plenty of practical touches, although other similar models have a larger boot

-Even the lankiest adults will be able to stretch out in comfort up front, where they can make use of a set of large cupholders set into the centre console as well as generous door pockets which will take big water bottles as well.
+Front passengers can make use of a set of large cupholders set into the centre console as well as generous door pockets which will take big water bottles as well.
 Got to stay hydrated these days.

 Two different types of USB ports and a 12-volt plug point are provided ahead of the stubby gear lever, and you can place personal items out of sight in the smallish glovebox or the more generously proportioned central bin.
+There's also a wireless charging pad on most models, with a lip to keep your phone secure.

 Space in the back seats